Gabriel Zakuani

 Gabriel Abdala Zakuani (born 31 May 1986) is a Congolese retired professional footballer who played as a defender.
 He is now a broadcaster and assistant manager of the DR Congo under-20 team.

 Zakuani began his career with Leyton Orient, and was a vital member of the side which gained promotion in 2005–06 and also knocked Premier League side Fulham out of the FA Cup.
 He was signed by Fulham in August 2006, but failed to make an impact at Craven Cottage, spending half the 2006–07 season and the whole of the 2007–08 season on loan at Stoke City, with whom he helped gain promotion to the Premier League.

 He signed for Peterborough United in 2008–09, initially on loan, before making the move permanent.
 With the "Posh" Zakuani gained promotion in 2008–09 but were then relegated in 2009–10.
 They gained an instant return by beating Huddersfield Town 3–0 in the 2011 League One play-off final.
 After spending two seasons in the Championship, Peterborough suffered relegation at the end of the 2012–13 season.
-In January 2014, Zakuani decided to join Superleague Greece side Kalloni.
+In January 2014, Zakuani decided to join Super league Greece side AEL Kalloni.
 He returned, however, to Peterborough in June 2014.